risingwavelabs/risingwave-docs-legacy/cloud/vpc-create-a-connection.md

 3. For **Cluster**, select the cluster you want to connect the VPC to.

-   Notice that the VPC and the cluster must be in the same region.
+   Ensure that the VPC and the cluster are in the same region.

 4. For **Connection name**, enter a descriptive name for the connection.